joergen7/joergen7/README.md

 I am a software engineer in language design and distributed systems.
 Professionally, I maintain passenger counting and passenger information systems for Interautomation GmbH.
 I build up and support several open-source and free software projects.
-These include Cuneiform, a distributed functional programming language I designed, and gen_pnet, an Erlang library to implement Petri nets.
+E.g., Cuneiform, a distributed functional programming language I designed, and gen_pnet, an Erlang library to implement Petri nets.

 <!--
 **joergen7/joergen7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.